Buddha Box: Critical reception

-Writing for Vulture, Charles Bramesco rated the episode 1 star out of 5.
+Writing for Vulture, freelance blogger Charles Bramesco rated the episode 1 star out of 5.
 He felt it "begins with a misdiagnosis and builds outward from that false premise, progressing in the wrong direction like an ingrown hair," and did not like the point that "those affected by mental disorders use them as a free pass to act inconsiderately to those around them."
+Brancesco himself publicly claims to suffer from anxiety and panic attacks.

 John Hugar of The A.V.
 Club was more favorable and enjoyed the subplot with the PC Babies and their parents.
 He believed Matt Stone and Trey Parker's message on overusing smartphones was "a bit too heavy handed for their own good", despite the fact that "they get in some good jokes, and have a worthwhile point."

 IGN contributor Jesse Schedeen gave "Buddha Box" a 3.5 rating out of 10.
 He criticized the Cartman use of anxiety and the PC Babies' grief over social injustices as "one-note gags stretched well past the breaking point."
 Schedeen wrote that the episode rehashed "old jokes well past their expiration date," and though he liked the resolution to the PC Babies plot, he felt it did not do much to compensate for the episode's flaws.